Understanding Glove Nerds: A Comprehensive Encyclopedia

 Nitrile is a common alternative to latex because it’s a synthetic product and does not cause allergic reactions.
 Nitrile has excellent abrasion and puncture-resistant properties.
 Learn more about nitrile in our Ultimate Guide to Nitrile Gloves.

 Like the name suggests, this coating only covers the palm of the glove.
-Palm coatings are most commonly made from nitrile, polyurethane, latex, or PVC.
+The palm coating are most commonly made from nitrile, polyurethane, latex, or PVC.
 Palm coatings add puncture and abrasion resistance and improve wet and dry grip.

 Para-aramid is a class of aramid that is favored for its high tensile strength.
 Para-aramids, like Kevlar®, are used in gloves because of its excellent cut resistance.